Tips to Make Your Pedicure Last Longer

 Posted On Jun 23, 2016

-Summer has finally arrived and maintaining your toes in tip-top shape is crucial during open-toe season.
+Whether you’re wearing open-toe heels or flip-flops, maintaining your toes in tip-top shape is crucial.
 Heading to the nail salon on a weekly or even bi-weekly basis can become quite pricey and not to mention time-consuming.
-With summer travels, beach days, and brunch dates here are a few key ways to make your pedicure last in between appointments.
+Here are a few key ways to make your pedicure last in between appointments.

 Avoid Scented Lotions: There is no denying that you should always keep your feet well moisturized, but it is also important to stay away from scented moisturizers.
 Synthetic scents can distort your beautiful polish by creating cracks and chips.
 As an alternative try using unscented or fragrance-free lotions instead.